dreasgrech/AC_HalFarDriftServer/ClientsScript/lib/ac_apps/README.md

   1. `filename`: `path`

   2. `callback`: `fun(err: string?, response: string?)`
-## Function io.save(filename, data, ensure)
-Writes data into a file, returns `true` if operation was successful.
-Data string can contain zero bytes.
-Not available to scripts without I/O access.

-  Parameters:

-  1. `filename`: `path`

-  2. `data`: `binary?`

-  3. `ensure`: `boolean?` If set to `true`, file will be saved with a temporary postfix and then moved to target destination, thus ensuring content is stored as-is, without ending up damaged in case there is a sudden power loss or something like that.
-Default value: `false`.

-  Returns:

-  - `boolean` Returns `false` if failed to write a file.
-## Function io.saveAsync(filename, data, callback, ensure)
-Writes data into a file from a different thread, returns `true` via callback if operation was successful.
-Data string can contain zero bytes.
-Not available to scripts without I/O access.

-  Parameters:

-  1. `filename`: `path`

-  2. `data`: `binary?`

-  3. `callback`: `fun(err: string?)`

-  4. `ensure`: `boolean?` If set to `true`, file will be saved with a temporary postfix and then moved to target destination, thus ensuring content is stored as-is, without ending up damaged in case there is a sudden power loss or something like that.
-Default value: `false`.
 ## Function io.exists(filename)
 Checks if file or directory exists.
 If you need to know specifically if a file or directory exists, use `io.dirExists(filename)` or `io.fileExists(filename)`.